juniorsundarCasual/TGT/vault/volume-3.chapter-163.md

 At that moment, a familiar voice echoed within the minds of everyone present in the room.
 It was through a Mana Transmission!

+'I believe I can assist in this matter.'

 ____

 **Next**